dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

    </h2>

-Several `mandatory fields <snapcraft-top-level-metadata.md>`__ define and describe the application - name, version, summary and description.
+Several :ref:`mandatory fields <snapcraft-top-level-metadata>` define and describe the application - name, version, summary and description.
 These fields allow end users to find snaps and install them.

 -  **Name** - A string that defines the name of the snap.
 It must start with an ASCII character and can only use ASCII lowercase letters, numbers and hyphens.
 It must be between 1 and 40 characters in length.
 The name must be unique in the Snap Store.
 -  **Version** - A string that defines the version of the application to the user.
 Max. length is 32 characters.